Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-1-Items.md

 If you pass the current stack - nothing will change, regardless of if you declare the event as failed, passed/ignored or successful.

 If you want to delete the current stack, you should pass an empty one.
-The same can be said about decrementing, you fetch the current stack and decrement it by the amount you want:
+The same can be said about decrementing; you fetch the current stack and decrement it by the amount you want:

 ```java
 ItemStack heldStack = user.getStackInHand(hand);